michalpokusa/django-extended-makemessages/README.md

 - Keeping the header from constantly changing
 - Extracting all string
 - Removing flags from the output files
-- Checking for outdated `.po` files
+- Checking for untranslated messages and outdated `.po` files

 ## 🔌 Instalation